S. M. Yusuf: Biography

-He was born around 1910 in Bombay (in modern-day Mumbai), and then moved to Pakistan in the 1950s.
-He married Indian actress Nigar Sultana while he lived in India, Their marriage lasted for over five years.
+S. M. Yusuf was born in 1910 in Bombay (in modern-day Mumbai), and then moved to Pakistan in the 1950s.
+He married Indian actress Nigar Sultana while he lived in India.
+Their marriage lasted for over five years.

 He initially began his career with Shakespeare's plays, and later played supporting actor role in the Merchant of Venice, and Romeo and Juliet.
 The first film he made as a director was Nek Parveen (1946).
 Before the partition of India in 1947, he was active in Hindi cinema.
 He made his professional debut in Bollywood industry around 1936 with the film Bharat Ka Lal.
 During the 1950s, he made six films in India.
-Then he directed film Saheli in 1960 in Pakistan.
+Then he directed the film Saheli in 1960 in Pakistan.
 The film won seven awards, including five Presidential medals and four Nigar Awards.

 S. M. Yusuf also introduced two important actors, Waheed Murad and Qavi Khan, to the Pakistani film industry in his films.